bettycode/README-Generator/README.md

 # Installation

-Dependencies must be installed to run the application properly: NONE
+Dependencies must be installed to run the application properly: inquirer

 # Usage

-​This application is used for IDK
+​This application is used for README generator THAT can quickly create a professional README for a new project.

 # License